 United Online keeps people connected.
 Through its subsidiaries, the company operates subscription-based social networking websites, including Memory Lane (historic magazines, newsreels, sports highlights, and yearbook moments) and Classmates and StayFriends.
 It also operates rewards membership program MyPoints and provides Internet access under the NetZero and Juno Online brands and web hosting through MySite.
 In late 2013 United Online spun off its largest operation, floral retailer FTD.
 The company was created by the 2001 merger of NetZero and Juno; in subsequent years, it moved to diversify its business in light of a decline in dial-up Internet subscribers.
-In 2016 B. Riley Financial agreed to acquire United Online's common stock for $170 million in cash.
+In 2016 B. Riley Financial acquired United Online in a transaction valued at $170 million.

 United Online rings up more than 75% of its sales in the US.
 International revenues are generated by the company's operations in Europe.
 Of the $192.7 million in international sales in 2012, the FTD segment, primarily generated by Interflora in the UK and Ireland, totaled $157.1 million.